microbit-foundation/python-editor-v3/docs/tech-overview.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 We're using [Craco](https://github.com/dilanx/craco) to override some parts of the Create React App configuration.

 The UI is split into different areas by the [workbench component](../src/workbench/Workbench.tsx).
 This component manages layout including expand/collapse of the sidebar and simulator and is a good starting point to navigate the codebase.
-Areas:
+The main areas are:

 1. The sidebar on the left, with Reference, Ideas, API and Project tabs as well as settings and help menus.
 2. The main editing area with the text editor for the current file, header with the project title and the project action bar with buttons for key interactions.
-A micro:bit device is connected over WebUSB the serial area appears between the text editor and the project actions.
+When a micro:bit device is connected over WebUSB, the serial area appears between the text editor and the project actions.
 3. The simulator on the right, with its own serial area and controls.

 The branding that you see on the [Foundation deployment](https://python.microbit.org/v/3) is not Open Source and is managed in a private GitHub project.
 This is swapped in via a webpack alias for `theme-package` configured by Craco.